willocode/TravelManager/README.md

-current progress on my travel list app, using python and mysql/phpmyadmin for the database, hosted on localhost.
+current progress on my travel list app, using python and mysql/phpmyadmin for the database

-#next: add more configuration in order to push to heroku
+#next: I need to add more configuration in order to push to heroku